esovetkin/jbs/README.md

 }
 ```

-in general detecting multiple patterns is useful
+In general, detecting multiple patterns is useful.